-Vanadium is a mineral.
-It was named for the Norse goddess of beauty Vanadis, because of its beautiful colors.
+Vanadium is a mineral named after the Norse goddess of beauty Vanadis, because of its beautiful colors.

 Oxidative stress and inflammation are closely linked to insulin resistance and rising blood glucose levels.
 These effects are not limited to those with diabetes, but in fact are found in obese and in non-diabetic people and those with metabolic syndrome.
 There are multiple steps in the cascade of events leading from oxidation to damaged insulin receptors and insulin resistance, so it makes sense to seek a supplement that can target many of those steps independently.
 NAC is emerging as one such multi-targeted supplement.

-There is evidence that Cinnamon Bark extract can help in promoting healthy blood sugar and in treating diabetes.
-Recent U.S.D.A. reports demonstrate that extracts of Cinnamon increase insulin activity, enhancing the breakdown of glucose and improving blood sugar concentrations.
-Others who can benefit from this wonderful herbal tincture are women suffering from Polycystic Ovarian Syndrome, or PCOS.
+There is evidence that cinnamon bark extract can help in promoting healthy blood sugar in people suffering from diabetes.
+Recent U.S.D.A. reports demonstrate that extracts of cinnamon increase insulin activity, enhancing the breakdown of glucose and improving blood sugar concentrations.
+Others who may benefit from this common household spice are women suffering from Polycystic Ovarian Syndrome, or PCOS.

-Cinnamon has a mild anti-clotting effect in the blood, which could be beneficial for some.
-Cinnamon Bark can also have a mild anti-inflammatory effect and it contains anti-fungal properties that have been shown to have the ability to stop medication-resistant yeast infections.
-It can wipe out strains of Helicobacter pylori.
-This is the common cause of ulcers, heart disease, and possibly, some types of cancer.
+Cinnamon has a mild anti-clotting effect in the blood, which could be beneficial for some people.
+Cinnamon bark can also have a mild anti-inflammatory effect and it contains anti-fungal properties that have been shown to have the ability to reduce medication-resistant yeast infections.
 Cinnamon is believed to useful for people who tend to feel hot in their upper body but have cold feet.

-Type 1 diabetics do not produce any insulin; whereas Type 2 diabetics produce some insulin but not enough.
-Goat’s Rue reduces the threat of diabetes-related complications.
+Type 1 diabetics do not produce insulin; whereas Type 2 diabetics produce some insulin but not enough.
 Diabetes is characterized by too much glucose in the blood, due to an irregularity in insulin production.
 (Insulin is a hormone that promotes the uptake of glucose from the blood to the cells, for conversion to energy or fat storage.)

 Over time, high levels of blood glucose can cause irreparable damage to body tissue, particularly your eyes, peripheral nerves, kidneys and veins, as well as suppressing your immune system.

-Scientists have discovered that Goat’s Rue initiates a reduction in blood glucose levels (without triggering the symptoms of hypoglycemia), a reduced risk of cataract and retinopathy (degeneration of your retina) and kidney damage, which is common among diabetics.
-It also slows down the advancement of atherosclerosis.
+Scientists have discovered that goat’s rue initiates a reduction in blood glucose levels (without triggering the symptoms of hypoglycemia), a reduced risk of cataract and retinopathy (degeneration of your retina) and kidney damage, which is common among diabetics and slows down the advancement of atherosclerosis.

-Goat’s Rue also helps fight off infection and has proven effective in preventing fatal blood clots from forming.
-Extracts from Goat’s Rue are proving to be effective anti-coagulants too, preventing the small, cellular constituents of blood, known as platelets, from sticking together.
+Extracts from goat’s rue are proving to be effective anti-coagulants too, preventing the small, cellular constituents of blood, known as platelets, from sticking together.
 In the event of a serious wound or hemorrhage, platelets become very sticky and clump together to form a blood clot.
 However, when the walls of your arteries become thickened by aging and high cholesterol deposits (as in the case of atherosclerosis), the platelets can clump together when they shouldn’t to form a clot that risks blocking an artery.

-Gymnema sylvestre is an herb used traditionally in Asia to treat type 2 diabetes, arthritis, and help with weight management.
-It has a blood sugar lowering effect, partly because it helps your pancreas make insulin.
+It is traditionally used in Asia to treat type 2 diabetes, arthritis, and help with weight management.
+It has a blood sugar lowering effect, partly because it supports your pancreas to make insulin.
 This rejuvenating effect on the pancreas is one reason why this herb is in widespread use.
-A new animal study now supports the traditional weight loss use, showing that it can powerfully influence multiple aspects of the obesity issue.

-While the mechanism of action of all these benefits has yet to be identified, it is quite clear that this safe and nontoxic herb can help millions of Americans in their ongoing battle of the bulge, while working to help prevent falling into the metabolic syndrome.
+While the mechanism of action of all these benefits has yet to be identified, it is quite clear that this safe and nontoxic herb can help millions of people around the world in their ongoing battle of the bulge, while working to help prevent falling into the metabolic syndrome.

 Gymnema for Diabetes

 One of the primary active ingredients in gymnema sylvestre is gymnemic acid.
-This unique compound is very similar structurally to glucose, but does not act like it within your body.
-Instead, when consumed before ingesting sugary foods or drinks, gymnemic acid molecules actually block the receptor locations for sugar on your taste buds.
-This stops sugar activating these receptors and can greatly curb sugar cravings.
-Gymnemic acid can also block sugar absorption in the intestine and often results in lower blood sugar levels after a meal.
+This unique compound is very similar structurally to glucose, but instead of spiking blood sugar, it actually blocks the receptor locations for sugar on your taste buds, which often works to curt sugar cravings.
+Gymnemic acid also reduces sugar absorption in the intestine, which helps prevent the spiking of blood sugar levels after a meal.

 Even more promising, studies report that gymnemic acid increases the production of insulin, improves glucose utilization and may even help to regenerate islet beta cells within the pancreas which produce insulin.

-Ingredients: Chromium GTF, Vanadium, Food Extracted N-Acetyl-L-Cysteine, Wild Crafted Cinnamon Bark, Wild Crafted Fenugreek Seed, Wild Crafted Goat’s Rue, Wildcrafted Gymnema Leaf.
+Sugar-D Ingredients: Chromium GTF, Vanadium, Food Extracted N-Acetyl-L-Cysteine, Wild Crafted Cinnamon Bark, Wild Crafted Fenugreek Seed, Wild Crafted Goat’s Rue, Wild Crafted Gymnema Leaf.